 - Difficulty taking deep breaths if the joints connecting the ribs are affected.

-- Feeling very tired.
+- Fatigue, or feeling very tired.

 - Loss of appetite and weight loss.

 Causes of Ankylosing Spondylitis

 Researchers do not know the cause of ankylosing spondylitis.
 However, studies show that both genes and environment may lead to the development of the disease.
 Researchers know that the HLA-B27 gene increases the risk of developing ankylosing spondylitis, but this does not mean you will get the disease if you have the gene.
 Many people have the gene and never develop ankylosing spondylitis, which tells researchers that environmental factors also play a role.

 Researchers continue to discover many other gene variations that may cause the disease; however, HLA-B27 is the primary gene that increases your risk for developing ankylosing spondylitis.